 The Essen-based specialty chemicals company also produces a number of now crucial intermediates, such as lauryl chloride, a key starting material for water-based disinfectants and high-performance plastics for medical devices.
 AEROSIL® R 816 is a specialty silica that, combined with carbomer, delivers the proper viscosity for alcohol-based disinfectants.
 Other silicas are important components in the silicone tubing used for ventilators.
 And Evonik also makes tert-butanol, a material used for denaturing the ethanol in disinfectants.

-As of June of 2020 – when this article was written – the pandemic is not yet over.
-Although initial restrictions have been relaxed in many countries, a vaccine for COVID-19 is not yet in sight.
+As of May of 2021 the pandemic is not yet over.
 Our common fight against the virus goes on.